 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you have nerve problems, a history of blood problems (such as leukopenia), or a fungal infection (such as candidiasis).
+- Tell your doctor if you have nerve problems, kidney or liver disease, a history of blood problems (such as leukopenia), or a fungal infection (such as candidiasis).

 - This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.